millelog/photo-share/README.md

 # Photo Share

 Photo Share is a SvelteKit project designed for sharing and viewing photos and videos.
 It features a user-friendly interface for navigating folders, previewing files, and downloading selected items.
+Check out an example deployment at [photos.loganmiller.dev/wedding/photos](https://photos.loganmiller.dev/wedding/photos).

 ## Table of Contents